Why Answer Engine Optimization (AEO) Matters for Multifamily Leasing

 What's the Real Challenge with AEO?

 AEO isn't something the marketing team can own alone.
-Getting information consistent and current requires coordination across your entire organization.
+Maintaining information integrity for AI discovery requires coordination across leasing, operations, accounting, and the systems that distribute property data.

 Your leasing team knows policies.
 Your accounting team knows fees.
 Your IT team manages what gets pushed to listing platforms.
 They aren't always aligned.